uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 Each of these approaches processes large amounts of data in a much shorter amount of time than a single computer.
 They also require any problem they are working on to be broken down, or decomposed into sets of smaller problems or processes, which can each be tackled independently and simultaneously.
 Computer Scientists and Software Engineers need to come up with good methods to decompose their analysis processes, so that they can be effectively tackled with these approaches.
 Some problems are easy to decompose into independent pieces and are called *embarrassingly parallel*.

-An example is applying the same image smoothing filter to millions of pixels in an image.
-Other problems, such as weather prediction simulations, are harder to decompose, and require advanced techniques including pipelining, stochastic sampling, and replication.
+An example is applying the same image smoothing filter to millions of pixels in an image, each computer or processor can apply the filter to a small section of the image and then the results can be recombined to form the new smoothed image.
+Other problems, such as weather prediction simulations, are harder to decompose, and require advanced techniques including pipe-lining, stochastic sampling, and replication.

 **MapReduce**

 MapReduce is an example of a general algorithmic method that makes the most of Parallel, Distributed, and Clustered Computing.
 MapReduce is named as such because it is made up of two steps: "map" and "reduce", and is a type of split-apply-combine strategy for data analysis.

 The best way to illustrate how a MapReduce algorithm works is to imagine you and five friends are making a sandwich.
 In the sandwich you want cucumber, tomato, lettuce, mayonnaise and of course bread on either end.
 The first stage is "Map".
-In this stage, you each take one of the fillings and prepare it to be put in the sandwich (slice the bread in half, wash the lettuce, etc).
+In this stage, you each take one of the fillings and prepare it to be put in the sandwich (slice the bread in half, wash the lettuce, cut the tomato, etc).
 This is much quicker than just one of you preparing each ingredient one at a time.
 Now that all the ingredients are prepared, you move on to the "Reduce" stage.
 This is often described as the "summary operation" because each of the 5 ingredients now need to be combined into one.
 And now we have a delicious MapReduce sandwich ready to eat.